pick-time/pick-time.github.io/README.md

 # technology stack

-we use workerman to develop backend api, mysql to store user data And Redis as data cache.
+we use workerman to develop backend api, mysql to store user data and Redis as data cache.

 Our Web is based on Reack Framework, App is based on Flutter Framework.